filecoin-project/filecoin-docs/content/en/developers/introduction/filecoin-and-ipfs/index.md

 ---
 title: "Filecoin and IPFS"
-description: "Learn more about the relationship and different use-cases between IPFS and Filecoin."
+description: "Learn about these complementary protocols for storing and sharing data in the distributed web.
+Both systems are free, open-source, and share many building blocks."
-lead: "Learn more about the relationship and different use-cases between IPFS and Filecoin."
+lead: "Learn about these complementary protocols for storing and sharing data in the distributed web.
+Both systems are free, open-source, and share many building blocks."
 draft: false
 images: []
 type: docs